Al Holland: Biography

 Holland's and ten other players' suspensions were reduced to anti-drug donations and community service, but Holland's career was nearly at an end.
 He was signed as a free agent by the New York Yankees, released by the Yankees, re-signed by the Yankees and then re-released by the Yankees — all in 1986.
 The Yankees signed him for the third time in 1987 but, after three games, his earned run average (ERA) was at 14.21.
 Holland was released by the Yankees a third time after the season and his major league career was over.

 In 1989, the age 35-and-older Senior Professional Baseball Association began operation in Florida and Holland was a member of both the St. Petersburg Pelicans and St. Lucie Legends.
 The league folded in December 1990.
-Since then, Holland has spent time as a minor league pitching coach, as recently as 2006 for the Rookie-level Appalachian League's Johnson City Cardinals.
+Since then, Holland spent time as a minor league pitching coach, in 2006 for the Rookie-level Appalachian League's Johnson City Cardinals.

+Holland died in Fort Mill, South Carolina, on July 4, 2026, at the age of 73.